 YARD WASTE – APRIL through NOVEMBER: Grass material must be placed in containers (not to exceed 40 lbs.) clearly marked with a large “X” (At least 1 foot high of the side of the container) by using masking tape, duct tape or paint.
 Brown paper compostable bags may also be used and do not need to be specially marked.
 GRASS CANNOT BE ACCEPTED IN PLASTIC BAGS.
 Branches and brush should be in lengths not to exceed 4 feet.
 Branches 2 inches or less will be composted.
 No larger than a 32 gallon trash can is permitted!
 Please note that curbside yard waste collection provided by the City is not available for condominiums.

-CURBSIDE LEAF REMOVAL: Leaves are vacuumed at curbside twice a year.
+CURBSIDE LEAF REMOVAL: Leaves are vacuumed at curbside during the fall.
 Click here to view the schedule.

 ITEMS THAT THEY WILL NOT TAKE: (Contact St. Clair County Landfill for hazardous item disposal information.)